Combustible cladding inspections continue

 On behalf of the Victorian Government, the VBA is leading a statewide audit of:

-- buildings where Victorians gather as a large group, such as sporting areas; and
+- buildings where Victorians gather as a large group, such as sporting areas

-- schools, private hospitals and aged care facilities (two storeys and above).
+- private schools, private hospitals and aged care facilities (two storeys and above).

 The Department of Environment, Land, Water and Planning is leading an audit of government buildings in Victoria.

-Firstly, you should speak to your owners' corporation or building manager.
-They should be aware if your building has been audited, and what the results were.
+Firstly, you should speak to your owners corporation or building manager.
+They will know if the building has been audited, and what the results were.

 If your building is found to have at-risk cladding, it does not necessarily mean your building is unsafe.

-If your building was built after March 1997 and is three or more storeys high, it is likely your building will be inspected.
-Due to the number of audits required, the VBA is unable to give an indication of when this will be.
-Your owners' corporation will be advised before the audit takes place, and residents will be informed on the day of the inspection.
+If your building was built after March 1997 and is three or more storeys high, it is likely your building will be assessed.
+Due to the number of assessments required, the VBA is unable to give an indication of when this will be.
+Your owners corporation will be advised before an inspection takes place, and residents will be informed on the day of the inspection.